Your Blog Post URL: How to Structure It

-Although it may not seem important in the grand scheme of things, the structure of your blog post URLs is one of the many details that can affect the performance of your blog content in search engine results.
+Although it may not seem significant in the grand scheme of things, the structure of your blog post URLs is one of the many details that can affect the performance of your blog content in search engines and chatbots.

 A common structure